 Section three of Eligibility Bylaw 4 “ENROLLMENT AND ATTENDANCE” contains seven (7) bylaws.
 Bylaw 4-3-1 has been a gold standard rule since the inception of the OHSAA in 1908.
 The student enrollment requirement promotes loyalty and school spirit, which in turn assists in the establishment of a cohesive student body.
-Further the requirement helps promotes amateurism by drawing athletes from the school’s population only; discourages an over-emphasis on sports; avoids “team shopping” which wrongfully skews the relationships among student athletes and coaches; secures role models for other students and, in some of our schools in accordance with Board policy, permits the earning of physical education credit required for graduation.
+Further the requirement helps promote amateurism by drawing athletes from the school’s population only; discourages an over-emphasis on sports; avoids “team shopping” which wrongfully skews the relationships among student athletes and coaches; secures role models for other students and, in some of our schools in accordance with Board policy, permits the earning of physical education credit required for graduation

 The attendance requirement helps ensure that students will adhere to the school’s attendance plan, which, in turn, prompts students to maintain the academic standards required for participation and promotes graduation in a common time frame – which is within eight semesters from matriculation into grade nine.